ragsns/dockeronazure/exercises/ex5b/README.md

 az account show
 ```

 We create the cluster using the following commands.
-You could do this from the Azure portal as well. (for **unique names USE INITIALS if required**).
+You could do this from the Azure portal as well. (for **unique names USE YOUR INITIALS to make it unique if required.
+Don't use special characters**).
 We will use the same name for the resource group just as a convenience.

 ```
 export UNIQUE_NAME=ragsAKS